-Recycling is collected every other week on the same day as garbage collection.
+Recycling is collected every other week on the same day as waste collection.
 To give an accurate answer we’ll need to look up the address.
 You may do so by clicking here or call 402-444-5238 for assistance in determining your collection day and whether you are in the A group or the B group.
 Then follow the calendar posted here.

 - Aluminum cans

 - Steel cans

 - Plastics bottles and packaging 1, 2, 3 and 5 (check the bottom of the bottle for number inside a triangle set of arrows)